-You may find that during the installation procedure important files may be changed or even cancelled.
-To avoid further problems in using older files after an installation, make sure you safeguard your hard disk.
+It happens that during installation procedure important files can be changed or even cancelled.
+To avoid eventual problems in using older files after installation, make sure to safeguard your hard disk.
 See page 61 for further information regarding data backup.

-How to Install your Software
+This is how to Install your Software: